pabele/synumses/README.md

-# synumses
+# SyNumSeS

-Synumses is a package for simulating various semiconductor devices.
+SyNumSeS is a package for simulating various semiconductor devices.